El Peyote Asesino: First years and El Peyote Asesino (1994–1997)

 El Peyote Asesino was formed at late 1994 by Fernando Santullo and Juan Campodónico.
-The band's original lineup was Santullo (credited as "L. Mental") and Carlos Casacuberta on vocals, Daniel Benia on bass, Juan Campodónico on guitar and Roberto Rodino on drums.
+The band's original lineup was Santullo (credited as "L. Mental") and Carlos Casacuberta on vocals, Daniel Benia on bass, Juan Campodónico on guitar, and Roberto Rodino on drums.
 They debuted on 28 August of that same year at the now-defunct "El perro azul" pub.
 Already for their second performance, at Big Bang, the band was complete.
 Pepe Canedo joined on drums, replacing Rodino, and Casacuberta on voice and guitar.
 That presence would be followed by others such as the La Movida Young Art Meeting and several in the Montevideo underground movement.
-In November 1994 they presented a demo in the "Generación 95" contest sponsored by "Rock de Primera" - supplement of the newspaper Últimas Noticias -, "Control Remote" - rock program on Channel 10 - and X FM 100.3, being declared winners by the jury and whose reward was hours to be able to record an album.
+In November 1994, they presented a demo in the "Generación 95" contest sponsored by "Rock de Primera", a supplement of the newspaper Últimas Noticias, "Control Remote", a rock program on Channel 10, and X FM 100.3, being declared winners by the jury, and whose reward was hours to be able to record an album.
 This opened the possibility of making their first album, which would be recorded between the months of July to October 1995 at the Estudio del Cordón.
 Their sound engineer at that time was Luis Restuccia.
 Santullo commented: "Sometimes I would say “I want my voice to sound a little more rotten,” and suddenly I would say “rotten” to Luis and he would imagine something that had a bad smell, but Gabriel, since he had listened to the Beastie Boys, acted as a link."

 In December 1995 they released their first studio album under the Orfeo label, El Peyote Asesino.
 This would make it the best-selling rock album in Uruguay during the first months of 1996.
 Meanwhile, the group multiplied its live activities, playing with various local bands.
 In January 1996, they were voted by the readers of Rock de Primera, with a significant margin, "National rock revelation group in 1995."
 The band made their first video, choosing the song "L. Mental", being broadcast on different open and cable TV channels.
 In June, the song "El Peyote Asesino" enters the list of the 10 best on X FM, reaching number 1 on 18 June, where it remained for two weeks.
-In August they perform in Buenos Aires, Argentina, at the Rojas Cultural Center, together with the Mexican rap metal band Molotov and Tintoreros.
+In August, they performed in Buenos Aires, Argentina, at the Rojas Cultural Center, together with the Mexican rap metal bands Molotov and Tintoreros.
 The person who organized this cycle is also Uruguayan, based in Buenos Aires, Fabián Jara.
 Jara was in charge of organizing it in the Ricardo Rojas room, belonging to the Argentine university circuit and which has previously hosted Buitres After La Una.
-"This is the first time this has happened to us, since in Montevideo the spectators watch our shows standing up and many of them pogo and dance," said Casacuberta.
+"This is the first time this has happened to us, since in Montevideo the spectators watch our shows standing up and many of them pogo and dance", said Casacuberta.